Garabaghlar Mausoleum: Architectural characteristics

 The top of the minarets are badly damaged.
 Narrow spiral stairs built of simple tablet bricks (20x20x5) ascend within the minarets.
 There are saved remains of imposts of arches and found out multiple remains of walls in different levels of masonries of the mausoleum's minarets.
-There was a significantly bigger portal in the place of existing one, about which evidence fragments of masonry, which oversails the bay between minarets.
-Glaze with mosaic patterns yields to glaze of the minarets and mausoleum in quality and its background is black.
-Glaze is covered with grid of capillary cracks and weakly connected to a crock.
-Motifs of ornaments of the mausoleum's decoration aren't met in decors of the minarets’ portal.
-Remains of an inscription written in neskh indicates about an order of construction of the mausoleum and name “…Jehan Qutui Khatun”.
+There was a significantly bigger portal in the place of the existing one, about which evidence fragments of masonry, which oversails the bay between minarets.
+The glaze with mosaic patterns yields to the glaze of the minarets and mausoleum in quality and its background is black.
+The glaze is covered with a grid of capillary cracks and weakly connected to a crock.
+Motifs of ornaments of the mausoleum's decoration aren't met in the decors of the minarets’ portal.
+Remains of an inscription written in neskh indicates about an order of construction of the mausoleum and the name “…Jehan Qutui Khatun”.
 Perhaps, there is mentioned Qutui Khatun, one of the wives of Hulagu Khan, mother of Tekuder – Sultan Ahmad.

-Excavations of 1940, found out walls of a building a band of which's placing is dated back to the same time with the placing of the minarets.
+Excavations in 1940, found out walls of a building, a band of which's placing is dated back to the same time as the placing of the minarets.
 Configuration of a plan and dimensions of premises reminds of khanega.
-Walls of the building are detached far from the mausoleum.
+The walls of the building are detached far from the mausoleum.

-Peculiarities of architectural structure of the mausoleum indicate that masters of various architectural professions were involved in its construction.
-Despite a generality of the composition and architectural appearance of the portals, detailed representation of the arches’ archivolts is also original.
+Peculiarities of the architectural structure of the mausoleum indicate that masters of various architectural professions were involved in its construction.
+Despite a generality of the composition and architectural appearance of the portals, the detailed representation of the arches’ archivolts is also original.
 There are patterns which aren't met in other portals.
 Ligatures common for style are differently interpreted and placed on planes; decorations included in images of the ligatures are diverse; butts of the ornament's band are authorized differently, which are common for some portals for their images.

 Characterizing architecture of the mausoleum, its corrugated surface, determining architectural expressiveness of its appearance in a significant level should be especially mentioned.
-This method acquired extremely wide propagation both timely and territorially.
+This method acquired extremely wide propagation, both timely and territorially.
 This method was initially met and widely used mainly in pre-feudal defense constructions of Trans-Caspian.
-Distribution of this method to memorial (Mausoleums of Qarabaghlar, Radkan and Kishmar) and cultic (Jar-Kurgan) constructions dates back to the earlier time.
+Distribution of this method to memorial (Mausoleums of Qarabaghlar, Radkan and Kishmar) and cultic (Jar-Kurgan) constructions dates back to the earlier times.
 Barda mausoleum is the most similar to Qarabaghlar mausoleum by analogy.